Skip to main content

 • Sworn translation of the diploma and Transcript of Records into Polish or English, unless it's already in Polish or English,

-• Scan of passport,
+• Scan of passport (page with personal details),

 • Copy of visa or residence card, or another document allowing for legal stay in Poland,